bfortuner/problems/README.md

 2. MaxContigSumArray - Given array of integers, return max sum of contiguous elements in array
 3. MaxSum3Array - Given array of integers, return max sum of 3 element subset
 4. SetMatrixToZero - If an element in a M x N matrix is zero, set its entire row and column to zero.
+5. FindOnesInMatrix - Given a 2D SORTED matrix, return the row index with the most ones
+6. MajorityElement - given a array of integers, print out the element that appears more than n/2 times.
+Otherwise print not found.

 ###Strings